Yozzaxia1311/EntityLove/README.md

 local system = require("entitylove")
 ```

-Then, create the entity using your class implementation of choice (or an empty table will work, too!), and conform it to EntityLove:
+Then, create the entity using your class implementation of choice (or an empty table will work, too!):

 ```lua
 local entity = class:extend()